Hort Innovation’s primary function is creating value for horticulture growers and those across the horticulture supply chain.

 Hort Innovation’s Strategic Plan

-Hort Innovation’s Strategic Plan has been finalised.
-It is the roadmap that enables the organisation to guide, deliver and track our direction and investment as we grow the future of Australian horticulture.
+Hort Innovation’s Strategic Plan is the roadmap that enables the organisation to guide, deliver and track it’s direction and investment.

-Most importantly, the Plan gives our stakeholders the transparency and certainty that we always have our eye on the prize, our activity is consistently geared to delivering on our investments, whilst communicating and listening to stakeholders in an environment of continuous improvement.
+Most importantly, the Strategic Plan gives stakeholders transparency and certainty that our activity is consistently geared to delivering on investments.

-Please take the time to read through the Plan that will guide your grower-owned organisation.
-Thanks once again to the growers, industry and partners that helped shape the Plan.
+Please take the time to read through the Strategic Plan that guides your grower-owned organisation.

 Horticulture Innovation Australia Limited (Hort Innovation) is a not-for-profit, grower-owned Research and Development (R&D) and marketing company for Australia’s $9 billion horticulture Industry.